Particular/docs.particular.net/nservicebus/logging-in-nservicebus.md

     Install-Package NServiceBus.CommonLogging

-Configure NLog using its standard API then call
+Configure CommonLogging using its standard API then call

     LogManager.Use<CommonLoggingFactory>();